How Much Internet Speed Do I Need in Canada? 50, 100, 500 Mbps or 1 Gbp

 Source notes

-This guide uses the CRTC’s 50/10 Mbps universal service objective as the Canadian baseline, plus official speed guidance from major services where helpful.
-Netflix lists 5 Mbps or higher for full HD and 15 Mbps or higher for 4K.
-Zoom lists low single-digit Mbps requirements for common HD video meetings, but real homes need extra headroom because other devices are usually active at the same time.
+This guide uses the CRTC 50/10 Mbps universal service objective as the Canadian baseline, plus official speed guidance from Netflix, Zoom, Microsoft Teams, and Google Nest where helpful.
+These numbers are starting points.
+Real homes need extra headroom because several devices often run at the same time.